cod182/MP1/README.md

 15. Complete form and send message again to ensure it is submitted
 16. Click the Whale Hello brand icon in the top left (Auto scroll to top)
 17. Click Projects (Auto scroll to Projects section)
-18. Hover over (desktop) press on (mobiel) Animation and click on View Portfolio Button
+18. Hover over (desktop) press on (mobile) Animation and click on View Portfolio Button
 19. Be taken to animation.html
 20. Hover (desktop) over each project thumbnail to ensure they shake
 21. Click on a random project thumbnail to open modal